pvcraven/arcade_book/source/chapters/29_platformers/platformers.rst

 Remove the code in ``setup`` that places the blocks, and replace it with code to load our map:

 .. code-block:: python
+    :caption: Loading tile map in the setup function

     # Set this to the name of your map.
     # Make sure it is saved in the same directory as your program.